Jawatha Mosque

-Jawatha Mosque (مَسْجِد جَوَاثَا), also incorrectly spelled Al-Jawan, is located in the Jawāthā, about 12 km northeast of Hofuf, Al-Ahsa, Saudi Arabia.
-It was the earliest known mosque built in eastern Arabia, and most of the original structure is in ruins.
-Nevertheless, the site is still used for prayer.
+The Jawatha Mosque (مَسْجِد جَوَاثَا), also incorrectly spelled Al-Jawan, is a Sunni Islam mosque, located in the historic Jawatha area, about 12 km northeast of Hofuf, Al-Ahsa, Saudi Arabia.
+It was the earliest known mosque built in eastern Arabia.
+Most of the original structure fell into ruins.
+However, it was restored in 2007 by the Saudi Commission for Tourism and National Heritage, using a design similar to that of Masmak Fort in Riyadh.